leo-editor/leo-editor/leo/doc/importers.md

 new_context is a context (a string), i is the scan index, the delta items are changes to the counts of curly brackets, parens and square brackets, and bs_nl is True if the lines ends in a backslash/newline.

 The ScanState.update method simply sets all appropriate ivars in the ScanState, ignoring items of the 6-tuple that don't correspond to ScanState ivars.
-#The @button make-importer script
+#*** \@button make-importer
 #Notes
-##Recognizing multi-line patterns
+##*** Recognizing multi-line patterns
-##Python must track brackets
+##Python must count brackets

-I'm not sure that the present python code can be made to work without understanding the nesting levels of parens, curly-brackets and square-brackets.
-Consider this code from @test python comment after dict assign:
+The Python importer must count parens, curly-brackets and square-brackets.
+Keeping track of indentation is not enough, because of code such as this:

 ```python
 s = '''\
 NS = { 'i': 'http://www.inkscape.org/namespaces/inkscape',